faverogian/video-translation/README.md

 - **Advanced & Optimized Models**
   Each stage of the pipeline (translation, TTS, lip-sync) can benefit from more powerful and efficient models.
-  - For example: using large multilingual Transformers for translation, state-of-the-art TTS models for natural prosody, or optimized neural lip-sync models for faster and more accurate mouth movements.
+  - For example: using LLMs for word-efficient translation (Mistral, LLaMA, Qwen, Gemini), alternative TTS models for natural prosody (Kokoro), or modern lip-sync models for faster and more accurate mouth movements (LatentSync, MuseTalk, Halo).
   - Performing a full **ablation study** would help understand the contribution of each component and identify bottlenecks or quality limitations.

 - **Voice Separation for Complex Audio**